 No matter what weekend markets you go to, you’re bound to get a stall or two dedicated to plants – herbs, succulents, fruits trees, vegetables… and all at some very reasonable prices.
 I pick up my herb seedlings from the markets because they have always grown better than nursery varieties.
 This time around I also saw some great outdoor decorator and furniture items that were nice and compact so those of us who are apartment dwellers can fit them into our balconies and and courtyards.

 Everything kind of falls into this category anyway wherever you look across the span of the market.
 I especially love these versatile original softdrink delivery crates and the coffee tables made from upcycled crates.
 I wrote down the contact details of the guy that makes these, but I can’t find them.
 When I do find the details, I’ll post them here for anyone that is interested in a custom coffee table.
 I think they look great.
 So does this metal vintage truck which has a great mix of faded colour… and the clusters of old glass bottles in gorgeously faded colours.

-But there were loads of lovely fabrics, handmade and knitted items and some interesting bags, shoes and jewellery.
+A range of lovely fabrics, handmade and knitted items and some interesting bags, shoes and jewellery.
 I spotted a nice up-cycling of a hessian bag which has been recycled from a sack.
-And I love these retro vinyl airline bags – if I see any more the next time I go to the markets, I’ll pick up a few for the H&D online store that is opening in two weeks time.
+And I love these retro vinyl airline bags – if I see any more the next time I go to the markets, I’ll pick up a few for the that is opening in two weeks time.
 So if you like these, keep an eye out.